FIDL language specification

 library fuchsia.composition;

-// "using" to import library "fuchsia.buffers"
+// "using" to import library "fuchsia.mem"

-using fuchsia.buffers;
+using fuchsia.mem;

 using fuchsia.geometry as geo;

-Types and Type Declarations
+Types and type declarations

 FIDL supports a number of builtin types as well as declarations of new types (e.g. structs, unions, type aliases) and protocols.